bitsmuggler/kubernetes-cheatsheet/README.md

 | Configure the user's credentials by assingin the key and certificate| `kubectl config set-credentials student --client-certificate=my.crt --client-key=my.key`|
 | Create a new kontext entry in the kubect config file for the new user associated with a specific namespace|`kubectl config set-context test-context --cluster=minikube --namespace=test-namespace --user=my-test-user`
 | Get role-bindings of a namespace | `kubectl -n test-namespace get rolebindings`
+| Remove a specific rolebinding in a namespace| `kubectl -n test-namespace delete rolebinding existing-test-role-binding`

 ## minikube